 Learning where the detected malware came from helps you to block access to that location and helps you to learn what other programs arrived from that location.
 Treat malware detection alerts as suspicious activity to investigate and take appropriate action.

 In a mobile workforce you cannot rely upon your network monitoring equipment to inform you about anomalous conditions.
 Your network-based intrusion detection system can scan internal network traffic including traffic on VPN connections.
-Other network traffic is outside its scope.
+Other network traffic, out-of-company-network traffic, is outside its scope.
 Nonetheless, you can still gather information about anomalous events through your anti-virus software.